 “The pandemic made quite an impression on my grandmother,” Knudson said.
 “She lived to be 96.
 In the article, I write a bit about my grandmother’s experiences, some of which I remembered and some were retold to me.
 Her spirit helped inspire what I was writing about, about the toughness of women and the strength of women in times like these.
 I’d also been concerned about the way the United States leadership has been handling the pandemic and some other world leaders, women leaders, have been credited with doing better.
 So, it was also a cool way to connect what I’m seeing in the world today.”

 Perez’s article, “Taking a Page About Community and Responsibility from Albert Camus’ ‘The Plague,” examines Camus’ 1947 novel about a fictional plague in Oran, Algeria.
 She was struck by the parallels between the novel and the present day COVID-19 situation.
 Perez just started taking classes at Northeastern this spring and her PopMatters submission is her first publication.

 “I think the feeling of dread that we all had and the wanting to be done with this stay at home stuff is totally human,” Perez said.
 “It’s so human that Camus wrote about it 50+ years ago.
 We’re in a type of situation where you have to care about more than just yourself and you can’t put your individual needs over the community’s safety.
 The book is a reminder of that.
 We’re all feeling anxieties, but for our own good it’s best to think about our collective destiny.”

-Poll is anticipating that every Thursday through Aug.
-1, one faculty member and one student or alum will be published in this series.
-He is encouraging interested Northeastern English majors and English department alumni to submit pitches for Reading Pandemics by emailing him at email@example.com.
+Poll is anticipating that every Monday one faculty member's article will be published and every Thursday a student or alumni will be published in this series through Aug.
+1. He is encouraging interested Northeastern English majors and English department alumni to submit pitches for Reading Pandemics by emailing him at firstname.lastname@example.org.